 MEIA is designed to help bring new and innovative clean energy and climate benefitting products to market.
 MEIA surrounds inventors with professionals from a wide variety of disciplines who are committed to creating a new, impactful company.
 Where most early stage commercialization programs place inventors squarely in the leadership role, MEIA enables inventors to decide how involved they want to be, and what role they want to take.
 MEIA facilitates the creation of new businesses by bringing in lots of help to spread the workload and accelerate the customer development process.

-All in, MEIA provides over $100,000 of in-kind benefits to each team.
+MEIA provides substantial in-kind benefits to each team.
 In order to graduate from MEIA's accelerator program, each team will achieve several important milestones that will boost the Startup's credibility with third party investors:

 MEIA is an innovative business creation and acceleration engine with the goal of creating new clean energy businesses in Maryland that are credible to third party investors.
 Or said another way, "MEIA creates investible clean energy businesses."
 The business model is based on four critical success factors: